INL/corpus-frontend/README.md

 #  for a corpus 'MyCorpus' should be placed under 'corporaInterfaceDataDir/MyCorpus/'.
 corporaInterfaceDataDir=/etc/blacklab/projectconfigs/

-# For unconfigured corpora, the directory where defaults may be found (optional).
+# Optional directory for default/fallback settings across all your corpora.
 # The name of a directory directly under the corpusInterfaceDataDir.
 # Files such as the help and about page will be loaded from here
 #  if they are not configured/available for a corpus.